 38º 26' 34.72" N | 09º 05' 46.2" W | +351 212 289 800 | email@example.com

 Translated as "People return here time after time to enjoy their masterful use of freshly caught ingredients.
-For the standard of cooking the Restaurante Filipe is excellent value for money and certainly no extra charge is added for the fantastic sea views, especially at sunset.
-As is common in the area fish is grilled on a Brasa (over charcoal) along with a selection of house specialties including a number of Cataplanas.
+For the standard of cooking the Restaurante Filipe is excellent value for money and certainly, no extra charge is added for the fantastic sea views, especially at sunset.
+As is common in the area fish is grilled on a Brasa (over charcoal) along with a selection of house specialities including several Cataplanas.
 The staff are always friendly, welcoming and never rush you no matter how busy the restaurant is.

 Daily: 12h00 - 22:00